apache/nuttx/configs/mx1ads/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each MX1ADS configuration is maintained in a sudirectory and can be selected as follow:
+Each MX1ADS configuration is maintained in a sub-directory and can be selected as follow:

 	cd tools